Assassination of Pim Fortuyn: Attack

 On the day of the murder, he attended work in the morning, taking with him a backpack containing the gun, a pair of latex gloves, a baseball cap and a pair of dark glasses.
 At the end of the morning, he said he was taking the afternoon off on account of the beautiful weather.
 He drove towards Hilversum, knowing that Fortuyn was due to be interviewed in the radio studio of 3FM in the Media Park.
 During the trip he stopped several times, among other things to purchase a razor to remove his stubble, which together with the cap and glasses would disguise his appearance, while the gloves would avoid leaving fingerprints.
 The razor did not work.

 He had never visited the Media Park, relying on a map and a couple of photographs to find his way into the park on foot and to the building where Fortuyn's interview was held.
 Recognising Fortuyn's car in the car park, he hid in some nearby bushes, burying the gun which was in a plastic bag in a shallow trough in case he was discovered.
 He could hear fragments of Fortuyn's interview from a speaker on the outside of the building.
 He waited there for about two hours.

 Fortuyn emerged from the building in the company of several others.
 Van der Graaf walked towards Fortuyn, passed by him, then turned and opened fire.
 He said that he aimed for the back to avoid Fortuyn's ducking away, or that a bullet would mistakenly hit somebody else.
 He held the gun in both hands, with the plastic bag around it.
 Less than 1.5 m from Fortuyn, he hit him in the back and head five times.
 He fired a sixth shot that missed.

 Running away, Van der Graaf was chased by Hans Smolders, Fortuyn's chauffeur.
 Two employees from a different building joined in.
 During the chase, Van der Graaf threatened them by raising the gun in his jacket pocket toward them.
 They ran from the grounds of the Media Park onto a public road, where Van der Graaf pointed the pistol at arm's length at Smolders.
 He had been reporting their position to the police by mobile phone.
 Reaching a petrol station, Van der Graaf gave up when police pointed their pistols at him.

+Motivations

+During trial and after declaring a guilty plea, Van der Graaf openly answered questions in court, stating his opinion that Fortuyn was "as an ever-growing danger, particularly to vulnerable groups in society" and using "the weak parts of society to score points" as a means to political power, asking rhetorically, "I saw it as a danger, but what should you do about it?".
+Although in his same confessions he also offered some self-reflection, reportedly stating that he was 'not proud' of the killing, and that he did not want to become neither 'martyr' or 'savior of the Netherlands'.